How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 Fix phpMyAdmin 502 Bad Gateway Errors on Nginx

 A 502 Bad Gateway error usually means Nginx cannot reach PHP-FPM.
-The most common cause is a mismatched socket path after using the wrong PHP version in fastcgi_pass.
+The most common causes are a stopped PHP-FPM service or a socket path that does not match the installed PHP branch.

-connect() to unix:/run/php/php8.3-fpm.sock failed (2: No such file or directory) while connecting to upstream
+connect() to unix:/run/php/php-fpm.sock failed (2: No such file or directory) while connecting to upstream

 If the service is inactive, start it and inspect the journal: